tuladhar/bash-parallel-scripts/README.md

 1. Edit `run.sh` and place your custom commands there.
 2. Execute `parallel.sh` script

-Note: Logs are stored for each server runs.
+Note: Per server execution logs are stored in logs directory and is overwritten on every runs.

 Tips: Edit `MAX_NPROC` in `paralle.sh` to adjust # of parallel processes